Arsenal hand trial to son of club legend Bergkamp | Goal.com

 The Gunners have sent large swathes of their young players out on loan this summer, while also adding to their ranks with a host of new additions - from both at home and abroad.

-They are, however, short of supply in experienced U23s players, with only nine players in Bould’s current group unable to also play for the U18s.
+They are, however, short of supply in experienced U23s players, with only nine of those in Bould’s current group unable to also play for the U18s.

 That saw several players with first-team experience drafted into the side that drew 3-3 against Manchester United at the weekend, with Cedric Soares, Reiss Nelson, Joe Willock and William Saliba all starting.